-When a molecule absorbs a photon, it imparts energy to the molecule causing it to temporarily excite from the ground state to a higher electronic or vibrational energy level.
-Due to conservation of energy, absorption can only take place when the photon energy is precisely equal to the difference between the ground and excited states can the light be absorbed.
-Additionally, since there is a direct correlation between the number of molecules and the number of absorbed photons, it is relatively straight forward to determine the molecular density.
+When a molecule absorbs a photon, it imparts energy to the molecule, causing it to temporarily excite from the ground state to a higher electronic or vibrational energy level.
+Due to conservation of energy, absorption can only take place if the photon energy is precisely equal to the difference between the ground and excited states; only then can the light be absorbed.
+Additionally, since there is a direct correlation between the number of molecules and the number of photons absorbed, it is relatively straightforward to determine the molecular density.
 As a result, absorption is one of the most commonly used spectroscopic techniques, particularly for concentration measurements.

 Fundamentals of Absorption Spectroscopy

-Traditionally absorption spectroscopy is discussed in terms of the Beer-Lambert Law which relates the transmitted intensity to the absorption coefficient (α) and the pathlength (z), which can be expressed as follows:
+Traditionally, absorption spectroscopy has been discussed in terms of the Beer-Lambert Law, which relates the transmitted intensity to the absorption coefficient (α) and the pathlength (z), which can be expressed as follows:

 While equation 1 is not the most commonly used expression of Beer’s law, it is the most useful for gaining an intuitive understanding of the underlying physics.
 In this form, we can clearly see that the absorption coefficient is wavelength dependent, therefore resulting in an absorption spectrum.
 By diving deeper into the absorption coefficient for a given transition, we can show the following relationship:

-Now we can see that unlike the more simplified version of Beer’s law taught in introductory chemistry the absorption spectrum of a given analyte is not truly based on the molecular concentration but population difference.
-Furthermore, since the population difference is itself a time-dependent function based on the spontaneous lifetime the absorption coefficient also has a temporal dependency associated with it.
-All of that being said, most of the time, the population difference can be ignored because the spontaneous lifetime is so fast, and the light intensity is so week, that it never significantly depletes the ground state population.
+Now we can see that unlike the more simplified version of Beer’s law taught in introductory chemistry, the absorption spectrum of a given analyte is not truly based on the molecular concentration, but rather on population difference.
+Furthermore, since the population difference is itself a time-dependent function based on the spontaneous lifetime, the absorption coefficient also has a temporal dependency associated with it.
+All of that being said, the population difference can be ignored most of the time because the spontaneous lifetime is so fast, and the light intensity is so weak, that it never significantly depletes the ground state population.

 Measuring Transition Lifetimes